derlinkshaender/tres/README.md

 The command `search`, followed by the search term tells the `tres` tool what to search for.
 Search syntax is exactly what you would enter in the Trello search edit field in the browser.

+**Important!** `tres` always writes to the standard output to allow easy piping and output redirection.
+This means that also the "excel" output format will be written to StdOut!
+You have to redirect this to a file or you will just see garbled stuff on the console. ;-) Do it like so:

+    ./tres --format excel --fields "name,shorturl"  search 'board:"Welcome Board" list:"Basic Stuff" '  > file.xlsx

 ### Usage Message